-Not long ago, family members often cared for aging parents and grandparents at home.
-Many extended families experienced aging and death together and at home.
+Not so long ago, it was common for family member to care for aging parents or grandparents at home.
+Many extended families experienced the journey of aging and death together.

 Nursing homes and hospitals took on a greater share of end-of-life care until people began to embrace hospice in the 1970s and ‘80s.
 As more Americans transition to in-home hospice, families may once again experience the challenges and mysteries of death.
 While every end-of-life journey is unique, we explore some of the common signs that someone is approaching death.